Prop4et/discord_bot/README.md

 - [ ] Skip, reproduces the next track in the queue

 ### **Single song operations**
+- [ ] Play, reproduce given track.
+    - [x] If the bot is not connected in the channel where the user is and the bot is not in use then the bot connects to the channel.
-- [ ] Play, reproduce current track.
-If the track is not inside the queue it is added to the queue and immediately reproduced.
-If there is an existing queue it is deleted and a new one is created with this track as the first element.
-If the bot is not connected in the channel where the user is then the bot connects to the channel.
+    - [x] If the track is not inside the queue and the queue is empty it is added to the queue and immediately reproduced.
+    - [ ] If there is an existing queue it is deleted and a new one is created with this track as the first element.
 - [ ] Pause, blocks the track at the current time a start operation restarts from the time at which the song was paused.
 If the song is paused for more than a minute the bot disconnects
 - [ ] Stop, blocks the track and goes back at the beginning a start operation restarts the song from the beginning.
 If the song is stopped for more than a minute the bot disconnects
 - [ ] Restart, stop + play in a single command